moby866 I am slowly starting to hate you. Premium join:2000-10-07 Kansas City, MO | OK. But what do you if you live in all electric house?

 |

-| Re: who will this help said by Loker :most urban area's have some sort of broadband already and you can not say it would help rural internet users because they have propane tanks not gas lines I'm in a rural area - Actually, most of my region, even the most remote farmers, have natural gas service.
+who will this helpmost urban area's have some sort of broadband already and you can not say it would help rural internet users because they have propane tanks not gas lines | |

 |